chchin33/chchin33.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a Master student at GIST BIIL Lab which led by prof. H.J Nam.
-I am interested in drug discovery using AI, especially in drug design.
+I'm a Master student at BIIL Lab which led by prof. H.J Nam.
+I am interested in drug discovery using AI, especially in drug design with generative model.
+My major in grudate school is Artificial intelligence.
+I received my undergraduate degree from Computer Science and Engineering at JBNU